KrakenEngineer-git/ps-create/README.md

-- 👋 Hi, I’m @ps-create
+- 👋 Hi, I’m @KrakenEngineer
 - 👀 I'm interested in the development of automotive systems and the use of software architectures like AUTOSAR to standardize and optimize their functionality.
-- 🌱 I'm currently learning C++ and AUTOSAR, with a focus on developing skills and knowledge that will be useful in the automotive industry.
+- 🌱 I'm currently learning new technologies and skills to further my development in the automotive industry, with a focus on C++ and AUTOSAR.
-- 💞️ I'm looking to collaborate on projects related to the development of automotive systems, particularly those that involve C++ and AUTOSAR.
+- 💞️ I'm looking to collaborate on projects related to the development of automotive systems, leveraging my expertise and experience to drive success.
+Whether it's providing technical guidance, contributing to project deliverables, or adapting to new environments, I'm eager to continue growing as a Junior Software Engineer.

 <!---
 ps-create/ps-create is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.